processing/processing4/CONTRIBUTING.md

 ## About GitHub
 Processing’s codebase is hosted on [GitHub](https://github.com/processing).
 GitHub is a website where people can collaborate on code.
 It’s widely used for open source projects and makes it easier to keep track of changes, report issues with the software, and contribute improvements to the code.

-If you're new to GitHub, a good place to start is the [first-contributions](https://github.com/firstcontributions/first-contributions) guide, which walks you through the basics of contributing to a project.
-You can also check out [Git and GitHub for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV), a beginner-friendly video series by Dan Shiffman.
+If you're new to GitHub, a good place to start is [this tutorial](https://github.com/firstcontributions/first-contributions/blob/main/docs/gui-tool-tutorials/github-desktop-tutorial.md) guide, which walks you through the basics of contributing to a project using GitHub Desktop.
+For more information, we recommend [Git and GitHub for Poets](https://www.youtube.com/playlist?list=PLRqwX-V7Uu6ZF9C0YMKuns9sLDzK6zoiV), a beginner-friendly video series by Dan Shiffman.

 ## About issues